Jerry Glanville was appointed Defensive Coordinator of the Hamilton Tiger-Cats February 23, 2018.

-Glanville, who spent the 2017 training camp with the Tiger-Cats and has vast experience in the coaching ranks spanning more than 30 years, has consistently produced excellent defensive football throughout his career.
+Glanville, who also spent the 2017 training camp with the Tiger-Cats and has vast experience in the coaching ranks spanning more than 30 years, has consistently produced excellent defensive football throughout his career.
 He has served as a head coach for over 12 years, including stints in the National Football League with the Houston Oilers (1985-89) and the Atlanta Falcons (1990-93), and in the NCAA at Portland State University (2007-09).
 Glanville has also served as a defensive coordinator for numerous teams, including in the NFL with Atlanta (1979-82) and Houston (1985-89), and with the NCAA’s Western Kentucky University (1967) and University of Hawaii (2005-06).

 His resume includes coaching in nine NFL playoff games, two Senior Bowls, four East-West Shrine games, the Texas vs. The Nation All-Star Game, and multiple NCAA bowl games, including the Liberty Bowl, Sun Bowl, Peach Bowl and Hawaii Bowl.